Alcohol and Other Drugs

 Underage drinking increases a youth's likelihood to experience the following:

-• School problems, including absenteeism, declining grades, fights, and participation in extra curricular activities
+- School problems, including absenteeism, declining grades, fights, and lowered participation in extra curricular activities

-• Changes to the developing brain, having last long term effects
+- Changes to the developing brain, having lasting long term effects

 Studies also show a link between underage drinking and drinking as an adult.
 Underage drinking is preventable.